eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     return ret;
 }
 ```
-#### Route Redownloading Handling
+#### Routes Updating Handling
-The newly added zebra_rnh_refresh_dependents() handles route redownloading, replacing the protocol client's notification.
+The newly added zebra_rnh_refresh_dependents() handles the routes updating, replacing the protocol client's notification.
 It will be detailed in the following sections.

 <figure align=center>
     <img src="images/backwalk_functions.jpg" >
-    <figcaption>Figure 4. routes redownloading function<figcaption>
+    <figcaption>Figure 4. routes updating function<figcaption>
 </figure>

-The route redownloading starts when zebra_rib_evaluate_rn_nexthops() function is called and should be stopped when the route node's NHT list is empty.
+The replay of routes updating starts when zebra_rib_evaluate_rn_nexthops() function is called and should be stopped when the route node's NHT list is empty.
 In other words, there are no nexthops resolving depending on this route node.
-It retains the original approach of zebra for updating the resolve state of each route, so the handling will continue until prefix 2.2.2.2.
+It retains the original approach of Zebra for updating the resolve state of each route, so the handling will continue until prefix 2.2.2.2.

 ### Fast Convergence for Route Withdrawal
 As the case of recursive routes for EVPN underlay